mj91/girex/README.md

 **Github repositories explorer**

-This project is a recruitment assignment.
+This project is a recruitment assignment and a working demo is available [here](https://mj91.github.io/girex/).